thehyve/cbioportal-staging/README.md

 - `scan.retry.time`: minutes before trying to find a file specified by the yaml file that has not been found.
 This will be tried 5 times.
 - `scan.extract.folders`: if used, it will only run the staging app for the specific folders (studies) placed inside the `scan.location` place.
 For example, to only load `study2` and `study3`, contained in `study2_dir` and `study3_dir` folders, set the property like this: `scan.extract.folders=study2_dir,study3_dir`.
 If the property is commented out, the app will load all folders contained in `scan.location`.
 - `etl.working.dir`: location of the working directory, that is the place where the app will save the study files retrieved from `scan.location` and also the generated staging files based on the study files.
+- `scan.ignore.file`: when specified, all files listed in this file will be excluded from the scan.
+Each file should be represented on a single line.
+Only exact matched will be excluded.
+Wildcards are not supported.
+- `scan.ignore.appendonsuccess`: when set to true, all study files of succesfully loaded studies are appended to the `scan.ignore.file`.
+This prevents ETL to be triggered when files are not removed from the `scan.location`.

 ### Transformer settings

 - `transformation.command.script`: full transformation command, except input and output (-i and -o parameters).
 - `skip.transformation`: set this parameter to `true` if you want to skip the transformation step.
+- `transformation.directory`: resource path to directory where transformed study files are placed after transformation.
+When not set, transformed files are placed in the 'staging' subdirectory of study folders in the `etl.working.dir`.

 ### Validation and Loader settings

 - `validation.level`: sets the threshold for loading studies after validation.
 It has two options: `WARNING` (to already abort loading step if one or more WARNINGs is found during validation step), and `ERROR` (to only abort loading if one or more ERRORs is found during validation step).

-- `cbioportal.mode`: must be `local` or `docker`,  depending whether the app will run with a local cBioPortal or a dockerized cBioPortal.
+### Properties for 'docker' application profile

 - `cbioportal.docker.image`, `cbioportal.docker.network`: Docker image and network names for the dockerized cBioPortal.
-These parameters are only required if the `cbioportal.mode` is `docker`.
 - `cbioportal.docker.cbio.container`: name of the running cBioPortal container (e.g. to be restarted after studies are loaded).
 - `cbioportal.docker.network`: docker network where cBioPortal is placed.
 - `cbioportal.docker.properties`: path to the `portal.properties` of the cBioPortal container.

+### Properties for 'local' application profile

-- `portal.source`: path to portal source, only required when `cbioportal.mode`* s `local`.
+- `portal.source`: path to portal source

 ### Reporting location settings

 - `central.share.location`: location where the app will save the different files that generates, such as validation reports or logs.
 This property can point to a local file system location or to a S3 bucket.
-- `central.share.location.portal`: optional URL, in case the reports can also be found on a web portal.
+- `central.share.location.web.address`: optional URL, in case the reports can also be found on a web portal.
 This will URL will be added to email notifications.
 For example: `https://s3.console.aws.amazon.com/s3/buckets/my_bucket/myreports_folder`.

-### S3 vs local file system settings
+### S3 file system settings

 If any of the `*.location` attributes above points to an S3 bucket, you will have to configure the following:

 - `cloud.aws.region.static`: environment settings needed by S3 library.
 This is needed when `scan.location` points to S3 and running the tool outside EC2 environment.
 - `cloud.aws.credentials.accessKey` and `cloud.aws.credentials.secretKey`: optional aws credentials for access to S3 bucket.
 Set these when aws credentials have not been configured on machine or if default aws credentials are different.
 Setting it here also improves performance of the S3 operations (probably because if these are not set, a slower trial and error route is chosen).

-If **none** of the `*.location` attributes points to an S3 bucket, you will have to configure the following:

-- `spring.autoconfigure.exclude`: set this to the list of AWS classes to skip in autoconfigure step when starting up the app.
-Set it to this: `spring.autoconfigure.exclude=org.springframework.cloud.aws.autoconfigure.context.ContextInstanceDataAutoConfiguration,org.springframework.cloud.aws.autoconfigure.context.ContextRegionProviderAutoConfiguration,org.springframework.cloud.aws.autoconfigure.context.ContextStackAutoConfiguration`

 ### Mail properties